canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 All users should be able to complete the service the first time they try, as quickly and easily as possible.

 You need to make sure everyone who needs your service can use it.
-This includes people with disabilities and older people, and people who can’t use, or struggle with, digital services.If users find it difficult to complete the task the first time, they may avoid using the service or contact your organization to get help. **(Digital Service Standard (Ontario))**
+This includes people with disabilities and older people, and people who can’t use, or struggle with, digital services.
+If users find it difficult to complete the task the first time, they may avoid using the service or contact your organization to get help. **(Digital Service Standard (Ontario))**

 Your service must be accessible to users regardless of their digital confidence and access to a digital environment.
 This includes users in remote areas and users’ different devices. **(Digital Service Standard (AU))**